nafg/reactive/reactive-web-demo/src/main/resources/site/core/EventStream.md

 exists at a different point in time.
 Keep this analogy in mind, because methods in reactive-core are named like the corresponding methods in the scala collections framework.

+### What’s the point?

+You may be wondering, why learn a new way of doing things?
+Why not just use the regular listener pattern, like Swing does?

+The short answer is that, while it’s a new way of thinking, in the long run it makes life easier.
+For example, if you take the imperative approach of adding a listener in response to one situation, in one method, and removing it in response to other situations, in other methods, the result is that you have code that manages listeners’ lifecycles sprinkled in different places in code.
+Of course that means it’s harder to keep track of.
+By abstracting over the concept of managing listeners’ lifecycles, it becomes possible to program less in terms of what the computer should do next, and more in terms of what you want to happen, resulting in more maintainable code.

+However, perhaps the greater advantage, is that we have a general-purpose abstraction called an `EventStream` that can be transformed and composed.
+This will become more apparent as you read more about `EventStream` and about everything that interacts with it and is built on it.

 ### Creating an `EventStream`

 Often you will be dealing with `EventStream`s